Basic Italian Cheese Making Kit

 Heat your curd according to the instructions booklet.
 Then, once your curd is hot enough, stretch it by pulling it like taffy.
 Do this until it is soft and shiny.
 The more you work with the cheese, the firmer it will be.

-We are often asked for a guideline for salting homemade cheeses.
-The fact is, it totally is up to you and your taste buds!
+We are often asked for a guideline for salting homemade Italian cheeses.
+The fact is, it is totally is up to you and your taste buds!
 A good rule of thumb is 1 teaspoon per half pound of soft cheese.
-When in doubt, start with less then add more as needed to boost the flavor.
+When in doubt, start with less and add more as needed to boost the flavor.